mrdavemorgan/lepgallery/readme.txt

  = 0.9.2 =
 * Added top-level gallery logic to toggle marquee and zip display behavior
-* Added support for custom WordPress and Site addresses
+* Added support for custom WordPress and Site addresses = 0.9.3 =
+* Fixed issue with IE downloading zip archives of images

 == Dependencies ==